 Logistics and Travel

-While traveling a large metropolis like Chicagoland can seem daunting and tedious, rest assured that Chicago is home to many excellent choices for your transit opportunities.
+Chicago is home to many excellent choices for your transit opportunities.
 In fact, we are often deemed to have the best of both worlds: a drive-able city with a strong train/bus system.
 Although Family Weekend will be offered as an online experience only in fall 2020, we hope you find this information helpful if you consider joining us another year in the future when we will be able to host events in person.

 The following is a list of our many opportunities for movement.